 You should only consider top-shelf extras if you anticipate you'll need expensive treatments such as major dental work

-Many people automatically sign up for an extras policy when they take out hospital cover, but make sure you do the maths: will you really get more money back than you're outlaying each month?
+Many people automatically sign up for an extras policy when they take out hospital cover.
+But make sure you do the maths: will you really get more money back than you're outlaying each month?

 Cheaper policies are easier to get value from – you should only consider top-shelf extras if you anticipate you'll need expensive treatments such as major dental work, orthodontics or hearing aids.
-And keep in mind that extras will usually not cover your whole bill – you might get 50-80% back from your fund.
+And keep in mind that extras will usually not cover your whole bill – you might get back just 50–80% from your fund.

 Unexpected gap fees